aeteredge/welcome_to_aeteredge/Pay-in/on_ramp/README.md

 ---

-## 💱 Supported Services
+## 💱 Supported Services (by Service Type)

-Below are the supported crypto payment HPP services by currency:
+Below is the list of supported crypto payment HPP services **organized by service type**.
+Each section shows the available currencies and their corresponding service IDs.

 ### **Apple Pay**